arelimdz/CA-Project-Tictactoe-cli/README.md

 ![Forward diagonal](./readme_img/forward_diagonal_win.png)

-- Rick wins with a backward diagonal
+- Rick wins with a backward diagonal line

 ![Backward diagonal](./readme_img/backward_diagonal_win.png)

-- No winners
+- No winners / draw / stalemate

-If the available positions run out the application ends the game, as shown below
+If no further valid moves can be made by either player, the application ends the game, as shown below

 ![Nobody wins](./readme_img/nobody_wins.png)